Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 Moddable on Gecko runs on the bare metal.
 It is very efficient and gives a great deal of control to the developer.
 However, expertise and time are required to get it right.

-Three models of Gecko are supported in the Moddable SDK today, with a fourth under development.
+Four models of Gecko are supported in the Moddable SDK today.

 The Giant Gecko is based off of the EFM32 family of devices.
 Its platform identifier is **gecko/giant**.
 We've worked with the EFM32GG STK3700 - [Giant Gecko Starter Kit](https://www.silabs.com/products/development-tools/mcu/32-bit/efm32-giant-gecko-starter-kit).

-The Mighty Gecko is a family of devices that include radio hardware.
+The Mighty Gecko is a family of devices based off of the EFR32 that include radio hardware.
 Its platform identifier is **gecko/mighty**.
 We've worked with the [EFR32 Mighty Gecko Starter Kit](https://www.silabs.com/products/development-tools/wireless/mesh-networking/mighty-gecko-starter-kit).

-The Thunderboard Sense 2 is a Mighty Gecko based radio device that includes a number of sensors included on the board.
+The Thunderboard Sense 2 is also a Mighty Gecko based radio device that includes a number of sensors included on the board.
 Its platform identifier is **gecko/thunderboard2**.
 [Thunderboard™ Sense 2 IoT Development Kit](https://www.silabs.com/products/development-tools/thunderboard/thunderboard-sense-two-kit)

-The Blue Gecko is a Bluetooth focused board.
-Its port is currently under development.
+The Blue Gecko is a Bluetooth focused board based off the EFR32 family of devices.
 Its platform identifier is **gecko/blue**.
+We've worked with the [EFR32 Blue Gecko Bluetooth Starter Kit](https://www.silabs.com/products/development-tools/wireless/bluetooth/blue-gecko-bluetooth-low-energy-soc-starter-kit).

 ### Development workflow